NHLI-Respiratory-Epi/drug-codelist-creation/README.md

     - don't search on common compounds, active or blocking groups, or side chains such as  *-nitrate -arginine -hydrochloride -mesilate*   <br />
     - although these suffixes may be listed as part of the drug name, they are not chemical-of-interest  <br />

-*Put all information of Step 1 into a spreadsheet, so you can refer back to this later:*
+*Put all information of Step 1 into a spreadsheet, so you can refer back to it later:*

 <p align="center">
 	<img src="inline_Step1.png"/>